barnabas243/lscc-website/content/collections/pages/en/plan-a-visit.md

         content:
           -
             type: text
+            text: 'Wherever you’re at in life, '
+      -
+        type: paragraph
+        attrs:
+          textAlign: center
+        content:
+          -
+            type: text
-            text: 'Wherever you’re at in life, we want to join you on the journey to life’s greatest potential in Christ' -
+            text: 'we want to join you on the journey to life’s greatest potential in Christ' -
         type: set
         attrs: